Published February 7th, 2019

 Finding the perfect office space can be nerve-wracking.
 It must have that perfect balance of professional ambiance while encouraging creativity.

 It’s no wonder why after countless site viewings, you still can’t decide.
-In this circumstances, making a list of all the things you need to look for in an office space will help.
+In these circumstances, making a list of what to look for when renting office space will help.

 A suitable location doesn’t mean it has to be in the heart of the city or in a posh high-rise building in Manhattan.
 A suitable location depends largely on the kind of business you have and where most of your team lives.

-If you’re in the IT industry, look for an office space in places where internet connectivity and power shortage won’t be a problem.
-In you’re into insurance or other service industries, it goes without saying to stay close to where most of your clients are.
+If you’re in the IT industry, you should lease office space in places where internet connectivity and power shortage won’t be a problem.
+If you’re into insurance or other service industries, it goes without saying to stay close to where most of your clients are.
+If all of your operations can be done online and you just need an actual address to build client trust, a virtual office space will be perfect for you.

 Local economic policies and business support initiatives should also be taken into account.
-That’s why many executives are relocating in places such as that of Boca Raton in Florida.
-It’s one of the most business friendly locations this side of the country with a lot of great office spaces for rent.
+That’s why many executives are relocating to places such as that of Boca Raton in Florida.
+It’s one of the most business-friendly locations this side of the country.
 Plus, the scenic ocean view is a real treat.
+Check out our executive office space for rent in Boca Raton.

 Apart from having the best location, your office space must also be something you can afford.

-First, you need to think about how much you’re willing to spend on rent.
+First, you need to think about how much you’re willing to spend on lease.
+Prices for commercial property in a prime location can be astronomical.
 Set a price ceiling so you won’t waste time visiting locations that are way out of your budget.

 Space Wide Enough for Your Team

 This one is pretty obvious.
 You can’t squeeze in ten employees in a space intended only for two.
-It will seriously affect productivity.
+It will seriously affect productivity and can hurt your business in the long run.
 Plus, your employees will be on each other’s throats – figuratively and literally.

 If given the choice, you wouldn’t probably say “no” to an office building with a helipad or a rooftop pool.
 But are these really necessary?
 If you’re one of the Fortune 500 maybe, but if such is the case, you won’t be renting your office.

 My point?
-Look beyond the fancy amenities.
+Look beyond the fancy office amenities.
 Think about your needs.
-Do you require a wide parking space? a tight security system? restaurants nearby?
-Ready to use meeting rooms? or maybe even a kindergarten just a few blocks away so it’ll be easier to drop your kids off to school?
+Do you require a wide parking space? a tight security system? restaurants nearby? or maybe even a kindergarten just a few blocks away so it’ll be easier to drop your kids off to school? upscale meeting rooms to impress your clients?
+Determine your priorities to know which amenities are more important.

 Transparent Lease Contract

 One of the deal breakers in real estate is a shady lease contract.
-Both parties’ rights and responsibilities should be clearly stated.
-It must also have provisions for early termination of lease or when you sell your business.
-To be sure, you can have your lawyer take a look at the contract first before signing anything.
+The rights and responsibilities of both the tenant and the landlord should be clearly stated.
+It must also have provisions for early termination of the lease or when you want to sell your business.